gregdan3/mun.la/pages/lipu/doors.md

 _currently_ a hole.

-Because of that, it would be more apt to say "[soweli li lukin e sinpin]{.tp}," "the cat is looking at a front-facing surface" When the door is shut, it is a front-facing surface and not a hole- so the way we describe the door changes to match.
+Because of that, it would be more apt to say "[soweli li lukin e sinpin]{.tp}," "the cat is looking at a front-facing surface."
+When the door is shut, it is a front-facing surface and not a hole- so the way we describe the door changes to match.
 Unlike when we open or shut the door, it matters _how_ we refer to the door.
 The door is either open or shut in this moment, and that determines how